SIMs3D/sims3d.github.io/_posts/2017-09-28-geospatial-week.md

 ---
 layout: post
-title:  "ISPRS Geospatial Week 2017: price of the best Indoor 3D paper goes to the SIMs3D project!"
+title:  "ISPRS Geospatial Week 2017: Award of the best young author goes to a researcher of the SIMs3D project!"
 categories: news
 date:   2017-09-28
 author: Abdoulaye Diakité